NBICreator/NBICreator/README.md

 The design and idea of the application is to be able to create different types of NetInstall images in one single application, and to save the configuration in a template to be reused when the NetInstall image need to be updated for newer versions of the OS.

+# Download

+You can download the latest version the the [Releases](https://github.com/NBICreator/NBICreator/releases) page.

 # Important

 This project is currently considered to be in beta, so major changes will occur between builds that may require manual action or reinstall.